 • If you are bored or finish early, check with the faculty member to identify literature to study.
 Even better, learn how to do literature searches, read scientific papers relevant to the topic, and propose new experiments.

-• Communicate with your mentors regardless if they are the PI, postdoc, or graduate student.
+• Communicate with your mentors regardless if they are the PI, postdoc, or graduate students.

 • Check and respond to your email regularly.

-• Research in a lab setting often require closed-toe shoes.
+• Research in a lab setting often requires closed-toe shoes.